Hooked On Panama Lodge - Panama

-World-famous Isla Montuosa is 1.5 hours away.
-Hooked on Panama Lodge is located on Punta Burica Peninsula, which is shared by Panama and Costa Rica; and is about 17 kilometers south of the town of Puerto Armuelles, one of the most beautiful areas of Panama.
-The area boasts a wealth of wildlife including howler monkeys and a wide variety of tropical birds.
+World-famous Isla Montuosa is about a 90-minute boat ride from Hooked on Panama Lodge.
+The Lodge is on the beach in Punta Burica Peninsula, which is shared by Panama and Costa Rica.
+The Lodge is about ten miles south of the town of Puerto Armuelles, one of the most beautiful areas of Panama.
+The area boasts a wealth of wildlife, including howler monkeys and a variety of tropical birds.

 Hooked on Panama Fishing

-The top season for billfish is December through April, with the best months being January through March.
-Winter months tend to be better for billfish.
-The giant yellow fin tuna are most frequent in the late spring and summer months, late April through August.
+Peak Billfishing season is December through April, with the best months being January through March.
+Giant yellowfin tuna weighing 200-plus pounds are most frequent in the spring from March through April.

 About Hooked on Panama Lodge

-The main lodge is 3,000 square feet and consists of a restaurant, bar and pool table, plus a big screen satellite TV.
+The main lodge is 3,000 square feet and consists of a restaurant, bar and game room with a pool table, a card table, and a big-screen satellite TV.

-There is a large covered lanai (deck), so you have a choice between indoor or outdoor dining.
-Both the main lodge and cabins have tropical hardwood high beam ceilings,
+There is a large covered lanai (deck), so you can choose between indoor or outdoor dining.
+The main lodge and cabins have tropical hardwood high beam ceilings,

-There are twelve, studio-sized, air-conditioned cabins with private covered decks.
-Each room has two queen-sized beds, hot water, and a private bath.
-The lodge and cabins have spectacular views of the ocean and freshwater swimming pool.
+There are twelve studio-sized, air-conditioned cabins with private covered decks.
+Each room has two queen-sized beds and a private bath with hot water.
+The Lodge and cabins have spectacular views of the ocean and a freshwater swimming pool.
 The swimming pool is 20 x 40 feet.
 The shallow end is three feet deep, and the deep end is eight feet with a small kiddie pool above it.
-Laundry service is free of charge.
+Free Laundry service is available.